Joppla/osm4webtrees/README.md

-+# OSM4WebTrees
+# OSM4WebTrees
-+Module for WebTrees to show genealogical information on OSM
+Module for WebTrees to show genealogical information on OSM

 This is a [webtrees](http://webtrees.net) plugin for displaying location data on openstreetmap tiles, and displayed via leaflet.